Hunter Renfrow Player Prop Bets for NFL Week 1 - Las Vegas vs. Cincinnati

 Matchup vs. Cincinnati

-- Renfrow is averaging 48 receiving yards per game in two career matchups against the Bengals, 7.0 fewer than his receiving yards prop bet over/under for Saturday's game (55.0).
+- Against the Bengals, Renfrow has averaged 48 receiving yards per game in his two career matchups, 5.5 fewer than his over/under for Saturday's game.

 - The Bengals have the NFL's 27th-ranked pass defense this season, yielding 264.6 yards per game through the air.